 For the most part, the revenue generated through fees serves to finance SRG’s public service radio and television programmes.
 34 private radio and television operators also receive a share to fulfil concessionary services.
 Some of the revenue is used to promote new technology and audience research.
 The revenue also covers the costs for spectrum management (Bakom) and the collection of licence fees (Serafe).

 Since 1 January 2019, a new device-independent radio and tv fee is levied on households and companies.
-For households, the radio and tv contribution will amount to 365 francs a year.
-For companies with an annual turnover of over 500,000 francs, the yearly contribution will vary between 365 and 35,590 francs a year, depending on their turnover.
+For households, the radio and tv contribution is 335 francs a year (since 2021).